itfrombit/osx_handmade_minimal/README.md

 - handmade_math.h
 - handmade_platform.h
 - handmade_random.h
-- handmade_tile.cpp
+- handmade_world.cpp
-- handmade_tile.h
+- handmade_world.h

-Also, copy over the test bitmap image asset folder to the root directory of this repository.
+Also, copy over the test and test2 bitmap image asset folders to the root directory of this repository.

+Once you copy over all of Casey's source code, type 'make' at the command line to build the executable and the application bundle.
+You can then either run 'handmade' directly, or 'open Handmade.app'.

+Hot-loading is supported, so you can just run 'make' again while the application is running to build and reload the newest code.

-This repository works with Casey's source code from handmade_hero_day_051_source.
+This repository works with Casey's source code from handmade_hero_day_060_source.

 Author